Running contrary to popular belief, the pruning of boxwood is actually very easy, and doesn’t endanger your shrub in the least.

 As time goes by, your shrub will grow in size but retain the shape that you wish it to have.

-- In a hedge, it is important that the lower portion of the hedge be wider than the top.
+- In a hedge, it is important that the lower portion of the hedge be wider than the top, kind of like a narrow pyramid with a cut top.

 That is how the entire shrub will receive sufficient light.